rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  of bureaucratic overhead will make the larger miners feel the most pain.
-Mining, even if the value of Bitcoin was stable, is like a continuous arbitrage opportunity, with profits that inevitably diminish.
+Mining, even if the value of Bitcoin was stable, is like a continuous arbitrage opportunity
+ (finding cheap enough electricity), with profits that inevitably diminish.
  This forces miners into survival mode, and as the weak miners fail this will tip the remaining miners